 The program may be entered no later than the beginning of the sophomore year, and admission requires concurrent approval of both the McCormick School and the Bienen School.
-Current students interested in this program should consult with the undergraduate engineering dean's office in the McCormick School and the assistant dean for admission and student affairs in the Bienen School
+Current students interested in this program should consult with advisers in the Undergraduate Engineering Office in the McCormick School and the assistant dean for student affairs in the Bienen School.